kj114022/nvim-web/docs/testing.md

 **This is our VGD implementation.** The same test logic runs against multiple backends:
 - `LocalFs` (real filesystem)
+- `MemoryFs` (in-memory emulation)
 - `BrowserFs` (mocked WebSocket peer)

-If both pass with identical assertions, the trait abstraction is proven correct.
+If all pass with identical assertions, the trait abstraction is proven correct.

 ---